eramirez1905/test1/docs/howto/define_extra_link.rst

 **Overriding Operator Links of Existing Operators**:

 It is also possible to replace a built in link on an operator via a Plugin.
-For example :class:`~airflow.providers.google.cloud.operators.bigquery.BigQueryExecuteQueryOperator` includes a link to the Google Cloud Console, but if we wanted to change that link we could:
+For example :class:`~airflow.gcp.operators.bigquery.BigQueryOperator` includes a link to the GCP console, but if we wanted to change that link we could:

 .. code-block:: python

     from airflow.plugins_manager import AirflowPlugin
     from airflow.models.baseoperator import BaseOperatorLink
-    from airflow.providers.google.cloud.operators.bigquery import BigQueryOperator
+    from airflow.gcp.operators.bigquery import BigQueryOperator

     # Change from https to http just to display the override
     BIGQUERY_JOB_DETAILS_LINK_FMT = 'http://console.cloud.google.com/bigquery?j={job_id}'